Glenn Kulka: Early career

 He later re-entered professional hockey joining the Hampton Roads Admirals in the East Coast Hockey League during 1993 and 1994.
 Kulka joined the Saskatchewan Roughriders in 1995 and, after teaming with Bret "The Hitman" Hart in a tag team match against "Million Dollar Man" Ted DiBiase and "Psycho" Sid Vicious in a fundraising event for the Roughriders, Kulka became interested in pursuing a career in professional wrestling.

-Kulka later appeared with teammates Mike Anderson, Bobby Jurasin and Scott Hendrickson on WWF Superstars supporting Bret Hart at ringside during a match against "Psycho" Sid Vicious and Ted DiBiase's Million Dollar Corporation which included King Kong Bundy, Kama and Bodydonna Skip at the Regina Agridome in Regina, Saskatchewan on November 4, 1995.
+Kulka later appeared with teammates Mike Anderson, Bobby Jurasin, and Scott Hendrickson on WWF Superstars supporting Bret Hart at ringside during a match against "Psycho" Sid Vicious and Ted DiBiase's Million Dollar Corporation which included King Kong Bundy, Kama, and Bodydonna Skip at the Regina Agridome in Regina, Saskatchewan on November 4, 1995.

 Bret Hart later offered to train Kulka, and, with Leo Burke, Kulka spent the next two years training in Calgary, Alberta and later toured with Emile Dupree's Grand Prix Wrestling during the summer of 1997.

 World Wrestling Federation

 Later signed to a developmental contract with the WWF, he began appearing on WWF house shows in late-1997.
 He was ringside with Ahmed Johnson against Rocky Maivia and the Nation of Domination on November 7, 1997, at the Skydome in Toronto.
 Two days later, on November 10, 1997, at a television taping for Monday Night Raw, he defeated Sexton Hardcastle in a Dark Match at the Corel Center in Ottawa.

-He later scored victories over Doug Furnas, Miguel Perez, Jr. and a young Edge before the end of the year and was also scheduled to make a one night appearance with Team Canada at the 1997 Survivor Series with "British Bulldog" Davey Boy Smith, Jim "The Anvil" Neidhart and Tiger Ali Singh against Team USA which included The Patriot, Vader, Dude Love and Goldust on November 9, 1997 although Kulka and Singh were replaced with Doug Furnas & Phil LaFon while the Patriot and Dude Love were replaced by Marc Mero and Steve Blackman.
+He later scored victories over Doug Furnas, Miguel Perez, Jr. and a young Edge before the end of the year and was also scheduled to make a one-night appearance with Team Canada at the 1997 Survivor Series with "British Bulldog" Davey Boy Smith, Jim "The Anvil" Neidhart, and Tiger Ali Singh against Team USA which included The Patriot, Vader, Dude Love, and Goldust on November 9, 1997 although Kulka and Singh were replaced with Doug Furnas & Phil LaFon while the Patriot and Dude Love were replaced by Marc Mero and Steve Blackman.

-After suffering a broken leg during a match against The Jackyl in Regina during early 1998, Kulka was forced to undergo corrective surgery remaining inactive for six months while in rehab.
-While recovering from his injury, he was invited to the WWF Training Dojo training under Dory Funk, Jr. and made several appearances at the Dojo teaming with Tom Howard against the Hardy Boyz on September 24 and participated in a 14-man "WWF Dojo" Battle Royal at the NWA 50th Anniversary Show on October 24, 1998 won by Steve Williams.
+After suffering from broken leg during a match against The Jackyl in Regina during early 1998, Kulka was forced to undergo corrective surgery, remaining inactive for six months while in rehab.
+While recovering from his injury, he was invited to the WWF Training Dojo training under Dory Funk, Jr. and made several appearances at the Dojo teaming with Tom Howard against the Hardy Boyz on September 24.
+He also participated in a 14-man "WWF Dojo" Battle Royal at the NWA 50th Anniversary Show on October 24, 1998 won by Steve Williams.

 He also appeared at the WWF Dojo teaming with Jose Estrada, Jr. against The Truth Commission (Recon & Sniper) on February 5, 1999.